YaronL16/Hafifon/13.Openshift/README.md

     - What are CSR's used for?
     - How are CSR's renewed?
     - What can cause an expiriration of cluster certificates?
 (Hint: Often happens in cloudlets)
-- DeploymentConfig
-    - How does DeploymentConfig differs from Deployment?
-- Project
-    - How does Project differ from Namespaces?

 ### Cluster Operators
+What is the responsiblity of the following Cluster Operators?

-1. authentication
+- authentication
-2. console
+- console
-3. etcd
+- etcd
-4. ingress
+- ingress
-5. openshift-apiserver
+- openshift-apiserver
-6. machine-config
+- machine-config
-7. network
+- network
-8. dns
+- dns
-9. image registry
+- image registry

 ### Network flow

-Understand the network flow of a packet into the pod of an openshift cluster.
+Understand the network flow of a request into the pod of an openshift cluster.

 ### Openshift Installation